CACH LLC Is Suing Me in New York — What Do I Do?

 You count the days starting the day after service.
 Weekends count.
 If the last day falls on a weekend or court holiday, the deadline rolls to the next business day.
 Check the affidavit of service filed with the court to confirm exactly how you were served — that determines whether you have 20 days or 30.

-For CACH cases specifically, the urgency is double: the deadline can be as short as 20 days, and the chain-of-title and CPLR § 3016(j) defenses created by the bankruptcy are only available if you file an Answer that raises them.
-A defaulted defendant never gets to challenge the bankruptcy gap.
+For CACH cases specifically, the urgency is double: the deadline can be as short as 20 days, and chain-of-title and CPLR § 3016(j) issues tied to the bankruptcy are usually preserved by actually filing an Answer.
+A defaulted defendant may lose the chance to test those issues.
 Mark your deadline today.

 Does CACH LLC Actually Own My Debt?
 (And What the SquareTwo Bankruptcy Means)

-New York’s Consumer Credit Fairness Act is one of the strongest debt-buyer pleading statutes in the country, and it interacts with the SquareTwo bankruptcy in a way that is unusually unfavorable to CACH plaintiffs.
-CPLR § 3016(j), effective May 7, 2022, requires every consumer-credit complaint to plead six specific elements on the face: the original creditor; the original account number (last four digits); the date of default; a statement that the SOL has not expired; the full chain of title from the original creditor to the plaintiff; and an itemization of the charge-off balance and post-charge-off interest and fees.
-The complaint must also attach the signed contract or, where unavailable, the most recent charge-off statement.
+New York’s Consumer Credit Fairness Act created detailed debt-buyer pleading rules, and those rules can interact with the SquareTwo bankruptcy in important ways.
+CPLR § 3016(j), effective May 7, 2022, requires consumer-credit complaints to plead specific elements such as the original creditor, account identifier, default date, statute-of-limitations statement, chain of title, and itemization of the charge-off balance and post-charge-off interest and fees.
+The complaint may also need to attach the signed contract or, where unavailable, the most recent charge-off statement.

-In a CACH case, the chain-of-title pleading has to bridge the bankruptcy.
-The plaintiff must plead each transfer with dates: original creditor → CACH LLC → SquareTwo bankruptcy estate (with reference to the relevant sale order) → current owner (if applicable).
-Each link must be supported.
-This is where CACH complaints regularly fail.
-The 2017 Chapter 11 plan involved asset sales and transfers approved by the bankruptcy court, but most CACH state-court complaints do not reference those bankruptcy court orders or the schedules identifying the specific accounts transferred.
+In a CACH case, the chain-of-title pleading may need to address the bankruptcy.
+The plaintiff may need to identify transfers such as original creditor → CACH LLC → SquareTwo bankruptcy estate → current owner, if that is the claimed chain.
+The 2017 Chapter 11 plan involved asset sales and transfers approved by the bankruptcy court, so sale orders and schedules may matter if the plaintiff relies on those transfers.

 Is My Debt Too Old to Collect?
 (Statute of Limitations)

-New York has one of the shortest statutes of limitations on consumer credit card debt in the country: three years under CPLR § 214.
-The clock runs from the date of your last payment or the charge-off date, whichever is later.
+New York has one of the shortest statutes of limitations on consumer credit card debt in the country: three years under CPLR § 214-i.
+The clock often runs from the date of your last payment or the charge-off date, whichever is later.

-This short SOL is decisive in most CACH cases.
-CACH portfolios are old by definition — accounts charged off years before purchase, then held through the bankruptcy, then prosecuted by successor entities.
-An account that defaulted in 2019 and was charged off in 2020 has a New York SOL that expires in 2023.
-A lawsuit filed in 2024 or 2025 is time-barred.
-Calculate carefully from your last payment.
+This short SOL can matter in CACH cases because the portfolios may be old.
+An account that defaulted in 2019 and was charged off in 2020 may have a New York SOL issue if a lawsuit was filed in 2024 or 2025.
+Calculate carefully from your last payment and the dates shown in the complaint.

 The statute of limitations is an "affirmative defense."
 It does not happen automatically.
 The court will not throw out the case just because the debt is old.
-You must raise the defense yourself in your Answer.
-Note that under CPLR § 3016(j), the plaintiff is now required to affirmatively state on the face of the complaint that the SOL has not expired — but this does not relieve you of the obligation to plead it as a defense.
+You generally need to raise the defense in your Answer or it may be waived.
+Note that under CPLR § 3016(j), the plaintiff is now required to affirmatively state on the face of the complaint that the SOL has not expired, but you should still preserve the issue if it applies.

 New York is also affected by the Consumer Credit Fairness Act’s prohibition on revival: under General Obligations Law § 17-101, an acknowledgment of debt does not revive a time-barred consumer credit claim.
-A partial payment you made years after charge-off does not restart the clock.
-This is uniquely defendant-favorable in New York.
+Review any payment or acknowledgment dates carefully before relying on this issue.

 Can CACH LLC Use Arbitration Against Me?

-Most credit card agreements contain a clause requiring binding arbitration administered by AAA or JAMS.
-When CACH bought your account, it bought it subject to whatever terms were in the original cardholder agreement — meaning the arbitration clause may now belong to whoever is currently prosecuting the case.
+Many credit card agreements contain a clause requiring binding arbitration administered by AAA or JAMS.
+If CACH or a successor plaintiff claims rights under the original cardholder agreement, the arbitration clause may be relevant too.

-New York courts will compel arbitration if the agreement is valid and the dispute falls within its scope.
-To use this defense, you need a copy of the original cardholder agreement showing the arbitration clause.
-The plaintiff must produce that document in discovery.
-In a CACH case, the demand for the original agreement also tests whether the plaintiff has the underlying account documentation — which CPLR § 3016(j) already requires them to attach to the complaint.
+New York courts will compel arbitration only if the agreement is valid and the dispute falls within its scope.
+To evaluate this issue, you need a copy of the original cardholder agreement showing the arbitration clause.
+In a CACH case, asking for the original agreement can also test whether the plaintiff has the underlying account documentation.

 What Should I Put in My Answer to CACH LLC?

 Your Answer is your formal response to the complaint.
-A good Answer in a New York CACH case does three things: it admits or denies each numbered allegation, it raises every applicable affirmative defense, and — where appropriate — it raises a counterclaim.
+A good Answer in a New York CACH case does three things: it admits or denies each numbered allegation, it raises supported affirmative defenses, and — where appropriate — it raises a counterclaim.

 For the admit-or-deny portion, do not admit anything you do not actually know.
-If the complaint alleges that you owed Citibank $3,217.42 as of a charge-off date you do not remember, deny that allegation for lack of knowledge.
-CACH plaintiffs frequently allege specific dollar amounts and dates that come from a portfolio data file rather than from your actual account records.
+If the complaint alleges that you owed Citibank $3,217.42 as of a charge-off date you do not remember, you may be able to deny that allegation for lack of knowledge.
+CACH plaintiffs may allege specific dollar amounts and dates that come from a portfolio data file rather than from your actual account records.

-The affirmative defenses to consider in a New York CACH Answer include lack of standing or chain of title (the plaintiff cannot prove ownership through the SquareTwo bankruptcy under Palisades v.
-Kedik); failure to plead and attach required documentation under CPLR § 3016(j); statute of limitations under CPLR § 214; failure to state a claim; account stated cannot be established; arbitration clause; lack of foundation for business records; and — uniquely in CACH cases — failure to plead and prove proper bankruptcy-court authority to prosecute the claim.
+The affirmative defenses to consider in a New York CACH Answer may include lack of standing or chain of title; failure to plead and attach required documentation under CPLR § 3016(j); statute of limitations under CPLR § 214-i; failure to state a claim; account stated cannot be established; arbitration clause; lack of foundation for business records; and failure to plead or prove proper bankruptcy-court authority to prosecute the claim.

-What you should never do: do not admit you owe the debt.
-Do not call the plaintiff’s collection counsel.
-Do not promise to pay.
+Do not admit you owe the debt if you do not know that is true.
+Be careful before promising to pay or discussing facts with the plaintiff’s collection counsel.
 Do not ignore the lawsuit.
 The 20- or 30-day clock under CPLR § 3012 is unforgiving.

 New York Consumer Protection Laws That Help You

-The Consumer Credit Fairness Act, codified primarily at CPLR § 3016(j) and related provisions, is the most important pleading statute in the country for debt-buyer cases.
-It requires six specific facial-pleading elements plus attached account documentation.
-In a CACH case, the chain-of-title element runs straight into the SquareTwo bankruptcy and exposes plaintiffs who cannot document their bankruptcy-era acquisition of authority over your account.
+The Consumer Credit Fairness Act, codified primarily at CPLR § 3016(j) and related provisions, requires specific facial-pleading elements plus account documentation in many consumer-credit cases.
+In a CACH case, the chain-of-title element may run into the SquareTwo bankruptcy and create issues to preserve if the complaint does not explain the bankruptcy-era transfer.

-In addition, the federal Fair Debt Collection Practices Act applies to CACH and any successor entity acting as a debt collector.
-The FDCPA prohibits false statements, misrepresentations of the amount or character of the debt, and abusive collection tactics — including filing suit on time-barred debt or without proper standing.
-FDCPA violations entitle you to up to $1,000 in statutory damages plus attorney’s fees in federal court.
+In addition, the federal Fair Debt Collection Practices Act may apply to CACH or a successor entity acting as a debt collector.
+The FDCPA prohibits false statements, misrepresentations of the amount or character of the debt, and abusive collection tactics.
+FDCPA remedies depend on the facts and should be evaluated carefully.

 What Happens After I File My Answer?

-After you file your Answer with the New York Civil Court or Supreme Court clerk and serve a copy on the plaintiff’s attorney, the case enters discovery.
+After you file your Answer with the New York Civil Court or Supreme Court clerk and serve a copy on the plaintiff’s attorney, the case may enter discovery or move toward a scheduled court event.
 Discovery is the formal process by which each side requests documents and information from the other.

-In a CACH case, this is where the bankruptcy chain-of-title defense gets tested.
-You can serve a CPLR § 3120 request for documents demanding every assignment document, every bill of sale, the original cardholder agreement, the complete account history, and the bankruptcy court orders authorizing transfer of the account.
-The plaintiff must respond within twenty days.
-If they cannot produce a clean chain that bridges the SquareTwo bankruptcy, the case is in serious trouble.
+In a CACH case, this is where the bankruptcy chain-of-title issue can be tested.
+You can review whether to serve a CPLR § 3120 request for assignment documents, bills of sale, the original cardholder agreement, account history, and bankruptcy court orders authorizing transfer of the account.

-If the case does not settle, it proceeds to a court date.
+If the case does not settle or dismiss, it proceeds to a court date.
 New York City Civil Court handles cases up to $50,000; small claims handles cases up to $10,000 with simplified procedures.
 State Supreme Court handles larger cases.
-Either way, the same defenses apply.

 How Answered Helps You Fight CACH LLC in New York

 Answered is a self-help legal platform built specifically for pro se defendants in consumer debt collection lawsuits.
-The New York playbook was reviewed by a New York-licensed consumer-rights attorney and is built around the specific statutes and rules that govern CACH cases — CPLR § 3016(j), CPLR § 214, and Palisades v.
-Kedik.
+For New York CACH cases, the workflow is built around issues such as CPLR § 3016(j), CPLR § 214-i, Palisades v.
+Kedik, bankruptcy chain-of-title review, and deadline preservation.
+It is not a law firm and does not provide individualized legal advice.

-When you upload your summons and complaint, Answered does the following: it extracts the key dates including your service method and your 20- or 30-day Answer deadline; it scans for the procedural defects most commonly found in CACH pleadings, including missing chain-of-title documents, defective CPLR § 3016(j) disclosures, missing bankruptcy-era transfer authorizations, and missing post-charge-off itemization; it identifies whether your debt may be time-barred under New York’s 3-year SOL; it checks whether an arbitration clause is likely available; and it generates a court-ready Answer with the affirmative defenses that apply to your case, including CACH-specific bankruptcy chain-of-title language.
+When you upload your summons and complaint, Answered helps organize key dates including your service method and estimated 20- or 30-day Answer deadline; scans for issues commonly found in CACH pleadings, including missing chain-of-title documents, CPLR § 3016(j) disclosure gaps, missing bankruptcy-era transfer authorizations, and missing post-charge-off itemization; identifies whether your debt may be time-barred under New York’s 3-year SOL; flags whether an arbitration clause may be available; and helps generate a filing-formatted Answer using the facts you confirm.

-The Answer document is formatted for the appropriate New York court (Civil Court, Supreme Court, or City Court), includes the proper caption and case style, and contains the affirmative defenses.
-It also generates a discovery request package designed to expose any gap in the chain of title between CACH, the SquareTwo bankruptcy estate, and the current plaintiff.
+The Answer document is formatted for the appropriate New York court (Civil Court, Supreme Court, or City Court), includes the caption and case style, and can include supported affirmative defenses for you to review.
+Full Defense adds deeper issue-spotting and next-step materials where supported.

 This product exists because the founder, John DiSalle, was sued by a debt buyer, researched his own defense end-to-end and built Answered from that experience so other New York defendants do not have to assemble it from scratch.